gnayrr/epithet/README.md

 Epithet
 =======

-Enhanced Native textarea

-##Introduction
-Epithet turns ye olde textarea in to something akin to basic plain text editors of the 80’s.
+Turns ye olde textarea in to something akin to basic plain text editors of the 80’s.
 It does so without messing with other native commands like copy/pase, undo/redo, and the contextmenu.
 This is as native as it gets.

 ##Features